Sphere10/Hydrogen/doc/Architecture/Hydrogen.md

 ## Code Structuring

-The Hydrogen codebase is structured into a [3-tier architecture](../guidelines/3-tier-Architecture.md) and styled according to the these [code styling guidelines](../guidelines/codestyle.md).
+The Hydrogen codebase is structured into a [3-tier architecture](../Guidelines/3-tier-Architecture.md) and styled according to the the [code styling guidelines](../Guidelines/Code-Styling.md).